IIlllII/bitbreeds-webrtc/README.md

 ```
 Then run `./web/index.html` in firefox to connect to the server.

-If the server has issues finding the ip, you can supply that
+If the server has problems finding its ip, you can supply the
-manually like this.
+ip to send as a candidate manually like this.

 ```
 -Dcom.bitbreeds.ip=192.168.1.5